will-molloy/media-file-renamer/README.md

     - Root directory must be named like: `<Show Name> (<Show Year>)`
     - Then subdirectories of seasons:
         - Must be named like: `Season xx`
-        - It's assumed these subdirectories are in order
+        - It's assumed these subdirectories are in order, starting with `Season 01`
             - i.e. name it like `Season 09` otherwise `Season 10` comes before `Season 9`
     - Then episode files:
         - Can be named anyway you want (they're going to be renamed!)
-        - However, it's assumed they're in order
+        - However, it's assumed they're in order, starting with the first episode, and no missing episodes
             - i.e. name it like `Ep 09` otherwise `Ep 10` comes before `Ep 9`
     - For example:
       ```